HackYourFuture-CPH/HTML-CSS/Week3/lesson-plan.md

 ### Mobile
 ![payment form mobile](./assets/payment-mobile.jpg)

-Take one step at a time!
+Implement one step at a time!
 1. First implement the section with order summary
 2. Then payment method
 3. Then Card info